Former NFL star Chad Johnson says he saved money by living inside Cincinnati Bengals stadium for two years | News Channel 3-12

 Johnson said that grounded approach helped lay a foundation on which he built his successful NFL career.

-He spent 10 seasons with the Bengals before finishing his playing days with a short stint at the New England Patriots, making six Pro-Ball teams.
+He spent 10 seasons with the Bengals before finishing his playing days with a short stint at the New England Patriots, making six Pro-Bowl teams.

 “I needed that one year lock in to catch the rhythm.
 In the second year I got that rhythm,” he said, adding that it was Bengals head coach Marvin Lewis who eventually persuaded him to get his own place.